omidfarhang/omid.dev/content/posts/2010-05-04-men-in-blue-suits-raid-gizmodo.en.md

 If you find something and keep it, that falls under laws with names like “theft of property lost or mislaid.”

-And if you buy something you know was stolen, well, that's &#8220;receiving stolen property.&#8221;
+And if you buy something you know was stolen, well, that's “receiving stolen property.”

 Gawker and Chen really should have known that something as valuable as a prototype next-gen iPhone was high profile enough that there was going to be some legal action.
 And along with a conviction will be restitution for damage to Apple that could be in the range of millions of dollars.